 Attendance at all performances is required.
-This ensemble rehearses five (5) days per week.

-The Jazz Band is further developed in eighth grade.
-Participation is by audition only.
+8th Grade Band students may also participate in extracurricular jazz band.
 Small sectional rehearsals are also provided as needed.
-Various honors band opportunities are expanded during the eighth grade year.
+Various honors band opportunities are expanded during the eighth-grade year.
 Membership is open to students with previous Middle School band experience or director recommendation.